 The Brain Benefits of Superfoods and Stomach Acid

 Stomach acid levels control the lower esophageal sphincter muscle.
 If you have low stomach acid, the sphincter muscle may stay open, allowing food back up the esophagus (reflux).
-Betaine hydrochloride and pepsin capsules increase stomach acid, which may prevent reflux while substantially improving your health and digestion.
+Betaine hydrochloride and pepsin capsules increase stomach acid, which may prevent reflux while improving your health and digestion.
+With healthy levels of stomach acid, you're able to better absorb nutrients and get the most out of foods and supplements.

 B-Vitamins, Homocysteine, and Vitamin B12 Deficiency